MazMorrDev/Design-Patterns-CI/README.md

     ```

 2. There must be comments explainig how your pattern works (if you dont know english it can be in spanish)

+3. Your commits must follow the Conventional Commits standard.
+If you're not familiar with it, visit: [Conventional Commits Page](https://www.conventionalcommits.org/en/v1.0.0/)